APWG/Portfolio/README.md

   `https://api.ecrimex.net/phish?container=csv`

   Note that the default JSON object contains nested key value pairs that will not flatten into CSV, so the only values returned when CSV is desired are: id, brand, date_discovered, URL, confidence_level, and modified.

+ This example goes a little further with CSV output, and does not use the `container=cvs` parameter, instead it demonstrates how to use Python to convert the output to csv on the fly.

 **Developed By...**